benhoyt/benhoyt.github.com/writings/2020-08-17-go-fuzzing.md

 <tt>go-fuzz</tt> command runs it over and over on multiple CPU cores with
 <a
 href="https://github.com/dvyukov/go-fuzz/blob/master/go-fuzz/mutator.go">randomly
-mutating</a> inputs, recording any crashes (and their stack traces) as it goes.</p>
+mutating</a> inputs, recording any crashes (along with their stack traces and the inputs that caused them) as it goes.</p>

 <p>Damian Gryski has written a <a